karkhaz/tuscan/CONTRIBUTING.md

 This directory contains files that will be accessible to the `make_package` stage.

+- `tool_redirect_rules.yaml` is a file describing which native tools will be overwritten by a compiler wrapper.
+Broken build scripts will often hard-code the path to a compiler or other native tool; tuscan thus replaces the native tools with a compiler wrapper that emits an error message and then invokes the toolchain-specific tools.
+The file format of `tool_redirect_rules.yaml` is described by the `binutil_schema` data structure in `tuscan/schemata.py`.

-- `Dockerfile` is the Dockerfile for the `make_package` stage, i.e. it sets up the container where packages are built.
+- `Dockerfile` is  a jinja template for a Dockerfile for the `make_package` stage, i.e. it sets up the container where packages are built.

+  - The generated Dockerfile will copy any compiler wrappers specified in the `tool_redirect_rules.yaml` file.
+You will thus need to have the following Jinja directive somewhere in the Dockerfile:

+        {% for wrapper, native in wrappers.items() %}
+        COPY {{ wrapper }} /usr/bin/{{ native }}
+        {% endfor %}

+        RUN chmod a+xr /usr/bin/*

+    This will be filled out when the `make_package` stage is built.

   - The most notable feature in `toolchains/android/Dockerfile` is passing environment variables to the stage with the --env-vars